DavidUf11/pagination-api-challenge/README.md

 start = 1;
 end = 50;
 ```
 If the request contains at least one paramater, we first check the `by` parameter – whether it exists and is a valid value, and then whether to sort by `id` or `name` (below).
-This check is first as the value of `by` defines how we assign other paramater values.
+This check must cp,e first as the value of `by` defines how we assign other paramater values.
 ```JavaScript
 if (!req.query.by) {
     res.send('Invalid query.
 "By" paramater is required; valid values are "id" and "name".');